178619/178619/README.md

 Hello, my nickname is Fryze.
 My friend gave an idea for me.
 My old nickname was 'Clock' which I made without thinking much.
 Therefore I still thank my friend for making such a nice nickname, although we...
 Well, my ID 178619 was from my old nickname, and when 'clock' was obviously taken in the most websites my idea was to use atomic numbers - Cl to 17, O to 8, C to 6 and K to 19.
 (I know that sounds stupid, but I was 11 at the point...)
-I already changed my nickname for the most websites, but I didn't change mine here until now as all of my repos are private and I had no reason to care my profile.
+I already changed my nickname for the most websites, but I didn't change mine here until now as all of my repos are private and I had no reason to care about my profile.
 But after I have made a pull request once, I think it wouldn't hurt to fix the issue at once.
 That's why I am also writing this.

 My projects:
 * PRTS - Arknights Tools App for Android ([on Google Play](https://play.google.com/store/apps/details?id=com.floatick.arknightshelper))